adisciple50/RasberryPiNetcam/README.md

 make sure your camera is at /dev/video0 and playable in vlc player

-# your rasperi py will only stay on for 30 seconds unless you delete the file from the memory card at /etc/main.py after this step.

 ## the time that the video transmitted is a global variable - use this to adjust the shutdown time